badrbenhalima/hiring-engineers/answers.md

 ## Visualizing Data:

-We created  a timeboard by clicking  on "Dashboards -> new Dashboard" then we  customize our dashboard.
+We created  a timeboard by clicking  on `Dashboards -> new Dashboard` then we  customize our dashboard.

 <img src="./images/8.PNG">